Delta456/box-cli-maker/README.md

 - The `BoxStyle` is invalid
 - The `TitlePosition` is invalid
 - The `TitleAlign` or `ContentAlign` is invalid
-- The wrap limit is negative
+- The wrap limit is not positive
 - Padding is negative
 - Margin is negative
 - A multiline title is used with a non‑`Inside` title position